rsksmart/ckpool/README_Rootstock.txt

 As a consequence, miners will mine at a faster rate.
 Needed because on a regular computer mining can take too long.

-To activate Dev Mode the value of te following line should be true:
+To activate Dev Mode the value of te following line (located on file. stratifier.c) should be true:

   > #define DEV_MODE_ON true